Elevate-Labs-Internship/Task-2_05-08-2025/README.md

 5. Selected main branch in "Branches to build section".
 6. Added Jenkinsfile in script path section.
 7. Configured Jenkins to trigger the pipeline on each code commit.
+8. To do the trigger, checked the "Github hook trigger for GITScm polling" option in "Build Trigger section".
+9. Now in the repo setting, I created a webhook and saved.
-8. Pipeline is giving success message in Jenkins dashboard on every code commit.
+10. Pipeline is giving success message in Jenkins dashboard on every code commit.